DESCRIBING DATA GRAPHICALLY

 Beautiful!
 Okay, so it's a little first-graderish as R graphics go.
 There are

-entire books on R graphics, and I am but a beginner!
+entire books on R graphics, and I am but a novice!
 Here is the entire script

 if you just now have decided you want to see this happen on your own